zaitrarrio/boxparts/.guides/sections.md

 The Post Installation step is called once the full installation is completed and carries out tasks such as installing a default database or modifying configuration files.

 #Where to put your config files
-Once your installation is complete, you should
+Once your installation is complete,

 - Configuration files should be placed in `Path.etc` (e.g. `~/.parts/etc`) or `Path.etc + name` (e.g. `~/.parts/etc/postgresql`).
 - Data files (e.g. database files) should be placed in `Path.var + name` (e.g. `~/.parts/var/postgresql`).